anshumandas/get-flutter-fire/README.md

    2. Created Navigation for each of Admin, Buyer, Seller screens
    3. Allowed switch from lower role Navigation to Navigation view till the given role of the user

-Step 10: TODO: Firebase Remote Config for A/B testing
+Step 10: TODO: Firebase Remote Config for A/B testing.
+See [https://firebase.google.com/docs/remote-config]

 1. Complete the Screen enum based Navigation framework
-2. Config for Navigation element change
+2. Config useBottomSheetForProfileOptions for Navigation element to be one of the following
-   * A: Drawer for Account, Settings, Sign Out
+   * False: Drawer for Account, Settings, Sign Out
-   * B: Hamburger that opens BottomSheet (Context Menu in larger screen) for the same options
+   * True: Hamburger that opens BottomSheet (Context Menu in larger screen) for the same options
 3. Config for adding Search Bar at the Top vs a Bottom Navigation button

 Step 11: TODO: CRUD